OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 If the total of the purchase is not more than 4x the current transaction fee, the purchase will be rejected (ie: if the fee is 0.0001, the total purchase must be more than 0.0004).

-*Note*: once a purchase creates an order, the order is permanent.
-This can cause some confusion, since the purchaser does not have to pay for the order, which can leave an order in the AWAITING_PAYMENT state indefinitely.
+*Note*: once a purchase creates an order, the order is permanent, and cannot be deleted.
+This can cause some confusion, since the purchaser does not have a time limit to pay for the order, which can leave an order in the AWAITING_PAYMENT state indefinitely.

 This is different from most eCommerce platforms, which only create an order when it’s paid for.
-It works this way because the user may not have sufficient funds at the moment of purchase, and could fund that order at any time in the future, even if it’s years later.
+It works this way because the user may not have sufficient funds at the moment of purchase, and could fund that order at any time in the future, even years later.

-**Data Sent**
+Orders are also independent of their listings once they are created.
+Modifying or deleting a listing will not affect existing orders for it.

-Listing Types: Physical, Digital, Service Listing
+**Data Sent (Listing Types: PHYSICAL_GOOD, DIGITAL_GOOD, SERVICE)**

 ```
 {